elaraproject/elara-handbook/book/admin/community-vision.md

 ## Welcoming

 We want a community that reflects the diversity of all humanity, and allows everyone to have a voice and feel valued.
 Thus, we must stress that this community must be an **entirely** non-judgemental, non-competitive, and non-elitist place, where everyone is free to share their ideas without intimidation.
 We will treat everyone as a human being and we will do everything we can to give everyone a sense of belonging here.
-This means we will, in accordance with the Covenant, not accept any harrassment and hate, nor tolerate any individuals or groups whose aim is to harrass, abuse, or harm anyone in any way.
+This means we will, in accordance with the Charter, not accept any harrassment and hate, nor tolerate any individuals or groups whose aim is to harrass, abuse, or harm anyone in any way.

 ## Kind